axboe/fio/HOWTO.rst

 			This engine is to measure file lookup and meta data access.
 			Example job file: filestat-ioengine.fio.

+		**filesetxattr**
+			Simply set files extended attributes via setxattr().
+You need to set 'filesize' and 'nrfiles', so that files will be created.
+			This engine is to measure extended attributes access.
+			Example job file: filexattr-ioengine.fio.

+		**filelistxattr**
+			Simply list and then get all files extended attributes via listxattr and getxattr.
+			You need to set 'filesize' and 'nrfiles', so that files will be created.
+			This engine is to measure extended attributes access.
+			Example job file: filexattr-ioengine.fio.

 		**filedelete**
 			Simply delete the files by unlink() and do no I/O to them.
 You need to set 'filesize' and 'nrfiles', so that the files will be created.